Getting SSI Disability Benefits for Your Child

 For more information, see our list of children's physical disabilities.

 Common listings for mental disabilities.
-The listings include emotional and cognitive impairments affecting both adults and children.
-Some of the most common conditions for children include:
+Some of the most common cognitive and behavioral conditions for children include:

 Learn more by going to our list of children's mental, developmental, and cognitive conditions.